upkie/palimpsest/README.md

 std::cout << world_bis << std::endl;
 ```

-While one-time serialization to a file can be useful, dictionaries are more generally meant to be [serialized to bytes](#serialization-to-bytes) for transmission over your preferred medium (TCP connection, memory-mapped files for Python-C++ inter-process communication, transcontinental telegraph line, …).
+While one-time serialization to a file can be useful, dictionaries are more generally meant to be [serialized to bytes](#serialization-to-bytes) for transmission over your preferred medium (TCP connection, memory-mapped files, transcontinental telegraph line, …).

 ## Features and non-features